Skip to navigation Skip to main content

 Forming the TRTs

-In the early stages of our work on Una-Her-Doc programme, we realized that our aim is to move beyond a simple curriculum and to create a place of exchange and regular interaction – a transdisciplinary and transnational ecosystem in Cultural Heritage, consisting not only of professors from Una Europa universities, but also researchers and Una-Her-Doc doctoral candidates.
+In the early stages of our work on Una-Her-Doc programme, we realized that our aim is to move beyond a simple curriculum and to create a place of exchange and regular interaction – a transdisciplinary and transnational ecosystem in Cultural Heritage, consisting not only of professors from Una Europa universities, but also researchers and Una-Her-Doc doctoral candidates of Una Europa Doctoral Program in Cultural Heritage.
 This ecosystem will also serve as a basis for all our future projects and collaborations in the focus area of Cultural Heritage.

 With the objective to operationalize its development, we defined a limited number of initial interdisciplinary CH research themes to serve as a basis for the creation of transnational research teams.
 The themes and the related teams are conceived as dynamic and moving parts of the ecosystems.
 They intend to follow and reflect the evolution of the research themes of the professors and doctoral candidates of Una Europa universities, as well as the evolution in the Cultural Heritage field.